Jaycar-Electronics/Camping-Power-Meter/README.md

 We've cut out a lot of the code to make the general layout more prominent.

-1. Firstly, we set this function to be on page load, so once the page has fully finished loading, it will then run this javascript code.
+1. Firstly, we set this function to be on page load, so once the page has fully finished loading, it will then run this JavaScript code.

 2. We'll make some functions called `asyncRead` to read and process the data from the `/current` webpage on the same domain as this webpage. as well as `updateData` to keep track of an array of data, and `updatePage` to show up on the html site.